Go directly to product information

 Offer Not available - see explanation

 Taxes included.
-Postage costs will be calculated at checkout.
+Shipping costs will be calculated at checkout.

 The quality of cinnamon depends on the quality of the tree, the age of the shoots (the older the branches, the lower the quality), the peeling method, and the drying method.
-By removing the less aromatic, woody layers, the bark becomes more supple and overall more aromatic.
+By removing the less aromatic, woody layers, the bark becomes more supple and, overall, more aromatic.
 Properly peeled bark contains 0.5 to 1% essential oil, cinnamaldehyde.
-Lower-quality Ceylon cinnamon is not only less aromatic but also more bitter.
+Lower quality Ceylon cinnamon is not only less aromatic but also more bitter.

 Usage